Doctor Fufy Demissie BA PGCE MA EdD

 About

-My research interests include professional learning, dialogic pedagogies and student learning from early years to adult education.
-I have adapted the Philosophy for Children (P4C) in a range of contexts including professional dialogues on race and equality in higher education, scaffolding student teachers facilitation of story books, supporting academic literacy and early years teachers understanding of critical thinking.
+I have embedded the Philosophy for Children (P4C), an enquiry-based dialogic pedagogy, in a range of higher education contexts including collaborative professional dialogues, scaffolding student teachers facilitation of story books, supporting academic literacy and early years teachers understanding of critical thinking.

 Specialist areas of interest